pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

          Figure 6: SCIM action for Client Active Dynamic Query
 ~~~~~~~~

-   1. The SCIM client will perform an HTTP GET to obtain a delta list of Resource Objects (RO) and their Resource Attributes (RA) since the previous SCIM action.
+   1. The SCIM client will perform an HTTP GET requesting a delta list of Resource Objects (RO) and their Resource Attributes (RA) since the previous SCIM action.
    2. The SCIM Service Provider will return the delta list of RO and their RA along with additional metadata information for auditing purposes.

 #### Domain Replication Mode